Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Non-topological FMBL

-\textit{Non-topological FMBL.--} For concreteness we consider an $N$-site spin-$1/2$ (i.e., qubit) system on a $d$-dimensional square lattice.
-The extension to higher spin systems and fermionic systems is straightforward.
+For concreteness we consider an $N$-site spin-$1/2$ (i.e., qubit) system on a $d$-dimensional square lattice.
+The extension to higher-spin systems and fermionic systems is straightforward.
 The FMBL phase is defined by a complete set of LIOMs $\tau_i^z$ ($i=1,\ldots,N$) which commute with the Hamiltonian $H$ and each other,

 and are exponentially localized, i.e., their non-trivial matrix elements decay exponentially with distance from site $i$.
 The corresponding decay length, the \textit{localization length} $\xi_i$, must fulfill $\xi_i/N^{1/d}\rightarrow 0$ for all $i$ in the thermodynamic limit $N\rightarrow \infty$.
 The $\tau_i^z$ can be constructed from a unitary $U$ which diagonalizes the Hamiltonian as $\tau_i^z = U \sigma_i^z U^\dagger$, where $\sigma_i^z$ is the third Pauli operator acting on site $i$.
-A key feature that makes nontopological FMBL systems special, and computationally tractable~\cite{Khemani2016MPS,*Pollmann2016TNS,Wahl2017PRX,2DMBL}, is that $U$ is a \emph{local unitary}, i.e., efficiently approximable by a constant-depth quantum circuit of subextensive-length unitary gates~\cite{Wahl2017PRX}.
-[The error scales as $\exp(-\ell/\xi_\text{max})$ where $\xi_\text{max}$ is the largest $\xi_i$ and $\ell$ is the gate length.]
+A key feature that makes nontopological FMBL systems special, and computationally tractable~\cite{Khemani2016MPS,*Pollmann2016TNS,Wahl2017PRX,2DMBL}, is that $U$ is a \emph{local unitary}, i.e., efficiently approximable by a constant-depth quantum circuit of unitary gates with length (i.e., linear size) $\ell$ sublinear in $N^{1/d}$~\cite{Wahl2017PRX}.
+[The error scales as $\exp(-\ell/\xi_\text{max})$ where $\xi_\text{max}$ is the largest $\xi_i$.]
 Fig.~\ref{figure} shows a depth-two example.

 The $\tau_i^z$'s are also known as \textit{l-bits} (l=localized)~\cite{Huse_MBL_phenom_14}; they label, due to Eq.~\eqref{eq:commutation}, all eigenstates $|\psi_{l_1 \ldots l_N}\rangle$ of $H$,